Why make a complaint?

 What can I make a complaint about?

-We deal with complaints about public mental health services in Victoria, including:
+We deal with complaints about public mental health services in Victoria.
+This includes:

 We can help with complaints about your experience with a service, including accessing a service, treatment and care.
 If we can’t help with your concerns, we will do our best to put you in touch with people who can.